The Mirage: Background

 A portion of the Mirage property was once occupied by a nightclub known as the Red Rooster.
 It opened in 1930, on what would become the Las Vegas Strip.
 The following year, it became the first Strip business to receive a gaming license.
 It was later purchased by actress Grace Hayes in 1947, and became the Grace Hayes Lodge.
 It was demolished in 1959, although Hayes continued living in a house located on the property.
 Another portion of the land was occupied by a hotel-casino known as the Castaways.

 Casino owner Steve Wynn had considered building a resort on the Strip to be known as Victoria Bay, but the project was canceled in 1981, due to high costs.
 Three years later, he thought about building a resort in downtown Las Vegas, on 50 acres of railroad land that would later become the site of the Clark County Government Center.
 Wynn's plan to build in downtown were scrapped after the railroad declined his $50 million offer for the land, asking twice that amount.

-Wynn eventually purchased the Castaways and nearby acreage in October 1986.
+Wynn, through his company Golden Nugget, Inc., eventually purchased the Castaways and nearby acreage in October 1986.
 Wynn's purchase included Hayes' house, which was vacated and demolished along with the Castaways to make way for a new casino resort.
 Wynn sold his Golden Nugget Atlantic City resort, and used the profits to fund his new project.